-This section describes activities Test Administrators must complete during the testing day.
+This Section describes activities Test Administrators must complete during the testing day.

-Testing Day Reference Receive test materials from School Test Coordinator and track receipt using the Computer-Based Chain-of-Custody Form.
-Section 4.2 Manage test Sessions and review each student's status in Pearson Access: O Test Administrator signs into Pearson Access.
+Testing Day Reference Receive test materials from School Test Coordinator and track receipt using the Computer-Based Chain-of-Custody Form .
+Section 4.2 Manage test Sessions and review each student's status in Pearson Access: Test Administrator signs into Pearson Access.
 Confirm test Sessions have been created by the STC.
 Confirm the accommodations for students.
-Resume students (as needed).
-Section 4.3 O Ensure students have signed out of TestNav at the end of each Section.
+O Ensure students have signed out of TestNav at the end of each Section.
+Section 4.3 O Communicate with the STC at the end of administering each Section of the ELA/L 10 or Algebra I regular online assessment that students should be moved to the next Section.
 Distribute test materials to students and administer the MCAP assessment according to the directions in this manual using the appropriate administration script.
 Section 4.4 Help students launch and sign in to the TestNav App.
 Monitor testing time.
 Section 4.5 Supervise test administration and provide breaks (if applicable).
 Sections 4.7 and 4.8 Troubleshoot computer-based testing issues as needed.
-Section 4.7.1 Return all testing materials to the School Test Coordinator.
+Section 4.7.1 Return all testing materials to the STC.
 Section 4.9.3 Complete any documentation necessary for reporting any testing irregularity or security breach.
-Section 2.2.2
+Section 2.2.2 or following the day of administration.